Electric Insights

 3. Select Outcome

 Choose what to model: Presidential Approval, Vote Intention, or Tax Cut Support.
-Presidential Approval is selected as a default
+Presidential Approval is selected as a default.

-4. Run Analysis
+4. Run Analysis or Auto-Build

 5. Review Results